 "When the epic theatre's methods begin to penetrate the

-means that the integration is a muddle, so long as the arts are supposed
+that the integration is a muddle, so long as the arts are supposed to be

-to be 'fused' together, the various elements will all be equally degraded,
+'fused' together, the various elements will all be equally degraded, and

-and each will act as a mere 'feed' to the rest.
-The process of fusion
+each will act as a mere 'feed' to the rest.
+The process of fusion extends

-extends to the spectator, who gets thrown into the melting pot too and
+to the spectator, who gets thrown into the melting pot too and becomes

-becomes a passive (suffering) part of the total work of art.
-Witchcraft
+a passive (suffering) part of the total work of art.
+Witchcraft of this

-of this sort must of course be fought against.
-Whatever is intended
+sort must of course be fought against.
+Whatever is intended to produce

-to produce hypnosis is likely to induce sordid intoxication, or create
+hypnosis is likely to induce sordid intoxication, or create a fog: this

-a fog: this must be given up.
-Words, music, and setting must become
+must be given up.
+Words, music, and setting must become more independent

-more independent of one another.
-TEXT: We had to make something
+of one another.
+TEXT: We had to make something straightforward and

 "In our present society the

-social function.
+function.
 The drug is irreplaceable; it cannot be done without."
+[The life

-of palliative.
-There seem to be three classes of these: overpowering
+There seem to be three classes of these: overpowering distractions, which

-distractions, which allow us to find our sufferings unimportant, pseudo
+allow us to find our sufferings unimportant, pseudo satisfactions which

-satisfactions which reduce them, and drugs which make us insensitive to
+reduce them, and drugs which make us insensitive to them."]